demiurge94/assessment/EXPLANATION.md

 templates provided.

 The two functions that we can merge are `promoteEmployee` and `demoteEmployee`.
 I actually merged them by creating a function in the class `TreeNode` that swapped employee.
-I defaulted to this approach because it seemed more trivial since everytime you run either function, you are demoting someone.
-You also promote someone but the demotion caught my eye since you will always run across the person you are demoting first when traversing the tree, as they are higher up.
+I defaulted to this approach because I noticed that every time you run either function you are both promoting and demoting someone.
+Therefore, it seemed easier to just make a function that would swap employees, searching first for the *demotee* since they would always come first in the heirarchy.
 If I had more time, I would implement a DFS algorithm to find the lowest employee.
 I would also try to improve the time complexity of my functions to O(nlog(n)).

 # Time Complexities
-The time complexities of my functions, except `fireEmployee` is O(n).
+The time complexities of my functions, except `fireEmployee` is O(n), since we traverse the tree once.
 For `fireEmployee` I'm not entirely sure if the time complexity is the same given that I filter through the subordinate array twice.